TF-R Projects

 TF-R SPEC I

-Starting life as a pretty ropey 2001 (Pre-facelift) UK spec MR2, with roughly 140,000 miles, the Spec I had a long list of problems common with older MR2’s.
+Starting life as a pretty ropey 2001 (Pre-facelift) UK spec MR2, with roughly 140,000 miles, the Spec I started with a long list of problems common with older MR2’s.
 Oil burning, uneven handling, rust, a dented door, smelly interior, snapped steering rack, rust - and to top it off; a weak handbrake.

 The first iteration of the Spec I was running a 2ZZ-GE through a Woodsport converted 6 Speed LSD gearbox, Tein Coilovers and a completely refreshed rear subframe, arms and sway bar.
 Maintenance was covered with reconditioned parts and a custom downpipe and exhaust system.